egorf/reach-docs-common/reachview/settings.md

 ### Logging settings
 Full memory behaviour
-Specify how ReachView will handle full memory behaviour here, it can either stop logging or override old logs in favour of new ones.
+Specify how ReachView will handle full memory behavior here, it can either stop logging or override old logs in favour of new ones.
 In most cases “rolling logs” is recommended.

 ### Log split period
 New log file will be created every N hours, while preserving previous log as well.
 This setting allows you to control the size of the files that you work with.